nestjs/docs.nestjs.com/content/fundamentals/dependency-injection.md

 Nest allows you to define Custom providers to handle these cases.
 It provides several ways to define custom providers.
 Let's walk through them.

+> info **Hint** If you are having problems with dependency resolution you can set the `NEST_DEBUG` environment variable and get extra dependency resolution logs during startup.

 #### Value providers: `useValue`

 The `useValue` syntax is useful for injecting a constant value, putting an external library into the Nest container, or replacing a real implementation with a mock object.
 Let's say you'd like to force Nest to use a mock `CatsService` for testing purposes.